-- Patellar Luxation: This is a loose knee joint that can lead to lameness and knee arthritis.
+- Luxating Patella: This is a loose knee joint that can lead to lameness and knee arthritis.

-- Hip Dysplasia: While this is often thought to be a condition for large dogs, the Havanese are also prone to this condition in the elbows and hips.
+- Elbow and Hip Dysplasia: While dysplasia is often thought to be a problem for large dogs, the Havanese are also prone to this condition in the elbows and hips.
 This malformation in the joints can cause pain and lameness.

-- Hypothyroidism: The Havanese have a high rate underactive thyroid glands and may it require treatment through the dog's life to help regulate its metabolism.
+- Hypothyroidism: The Havanese has a high rate of underactive thyroid glands, and it may require treatment throughout the dog's life to help regulate its metabolism.

 - Allergies: The Havanese can have skin allergies to fleas, grass, and pollen, causing the dog to scratch and chew itself.
 Canine allergies can usually be treated with medication.

 Diet and Nutrition

-You should feed your Havanese two meals a day with a total of 1/2 to 1 cup of dry dog food.
-Don't leave out food for free-feeding or you may discover he has gained weight.
-Obesity can reduce a dog's lifespan and lead to other conditions.
-Discuss any weight gain with your veterinarian and what type of feeding schedule, food, and exercise is appropriate for your dog.
+Feed your Havanese two meals a day with a total of one-half to one cup of dry dog food.
+Don't leave out food for free-feeding; this can quickly lead to weight gain.
+Canine obesity can reduce a dog's lifespan and lead to other health conditions.
+Discuss any weight gain with your veterinarian, and determine both feeding and exercise schedules based on your dog's age, weight, and activity level.